Jeff Dexter

-Jeff Dexter (born Jeffrey Dexter Bedwell, 15 August 1946) is a British disc jockey (DJ), club promoter, record producer and former dancer, who rose to prominence in the mid-1960s as the resident DJ at the influential London club Middle Earth.
+Jeff Dexter (born Jeffery Dexter Bedwell, 15 August 1946) is a British disc jockey (DJ), club promoter, record producer and former dancer, who rose to prominence in the mid-1960s as the resident DJ at the influential London club Middle Earth.
 He is closely associated with the Mod scene and popularising The Twist in England.

 Early life

 Dexter was born 15 August 1946 in Lambeth Hospital, and his upbringing was in Newington Butts, close to Elephant & Castle, moving to Camberwell Road when he was ten years old.

 Dexter has said that the first record he ever bought was a 78 of Sixteen Tons by Tennessee Ernie Ford in 1955 or 56, which he had to visit friends to play as his family didn't have a gramophone.

 Dexter has been interested in clothing and style from a young age, influenced by his mother and brother, and as a boy joined the Sea Scouts and the Boys' Brigade so that he could wear the uniform.
 He did dressmaking and tailoring which made him popular with girls which he enjoyed.
 Often he was the only boy at some of the places where he mixed.